-Natasha is a theatre director who lives between London and Berlin.
+Natasha is a theatre director and performance practitioner who lives between London and Berlin.

-She has a Master of Arts in English and Theatre from Glasgow University, a physical theatre training in Devised Theatre and Performance from LISPA, Berlin and a background as a professional jazz singer.
+She has an MA in English and Theatre from Glasgow University, a physical theatre training in Devised Theatre and Performance from LISPA in Berlin.

 Natasha has worked on a number of award winning shows as an assistant and associate director at the National Theatre, the Royal Court, the Donmar Warehouse, Almeida and the Young Vic, under directors including Benedict Andrews, Sir Nicholas Hytner, Daniel Kramer, Marianne Elliott, Natalie Abrahami, Sir Michael Attenborough and James MacDonald.